Learning WordPress SEO can be a daunting task.

 You should also think about your target audience and what kind of terms they are likely to use when searching online.

-By using these tools and strategies, you can select the best keywords for your strategy and include them in your content and on-page optimization to improve your search engine rankings.
+By using these tools and strategies, you can select the best keywords for content creation and on-page optimization to improve your search engine rankings.

 10. Optimize Blog Posts for SEO

-Once you are ready to start creating content for your website, it’s important to optimize each blog post for search engines.
+Once you are ready to start writing content for your website, it’s important to optimize each blog post for search engines.

 This means including SEO-friendly elements such as title tags and meta descriptions, as well as using your chosen keywords in strategic places throughout the article.